 💡 Pro Tip: Use Dunnett's test when you have a clear control group.
 If you need to compare all groups to each other, use ourTukey's HSD Test Calculatorinstead.
 Always run a significant ANOVA first!

-Ready to compare your treatments to control?
-Try our sample dataset to see Dunnett's test in action, or upload your experimental data to discover which treatments show significant effects compared to your control condition.
+Ready to compare your treatments to control? to see Dunnett's test in action, or upload your experimental data to discover which treatments show significant effects compared to your control condition.

 Dunnett's Test is a multiple comparison procedure used to compare several treatments against a single control group.
 It maintains the family-wise error rate while providing more statistical power than methods that compare all pairs.